-- Individuals with an illness causing a limited life expectancy of 6 months or less, if the disease runs its normal course.
+- Individuals with an illness causing a limited life expectancy of six months or less, if the disease runs its normal course.

-- Individuals who have chosen palliative care that focuses on symptom management rather than curative treatment
+- Those who choose palliative care focusing on symptom management rather than curative treatment.

-Call a Compassus location near you to talk with an experienced hospice care consultants or to request an assessment.
+Call a Compassus location near you to talk with an experienced hospice care consultant.